jdaeheon/jdaeheon.github.io/src/data/markdown/projects/robot.teleoperation.md

 ### A Robot Position Visualization Interface

 Uviz is a robot positional awareness (*localization*) visualization interface for monitoring the autonomous robot in teleoperation settings.
-The primary role of Uviz is to let the researcher correctly understand how the robot is currently perceiving its position regarding the situational context.
-The primary challenge is to visualize multiple estimations at once involving heterogeneous data.
+The primary role is to let the researcher correctly understand how the robot is currently perceiving its position regarding the situational context.
+Therefore, the main challenge was to visualize multiple estimations at once involving heterogeneous data.

 Specifically, Uviz addresses two main conceptual functions in implementation.
 (1) A versatile interface that can accommodate both real-time abstract monitoring and post-experiment in-depth analysis.
 (2) A cost-effective visualization that can augment the researcher's perception with limited data considering the network constraint of the remote operation setting.